ddeveloperr/003-ruby-lang-projects/README.md

 #### Food_finder
 ===============
-Pure Ruby program that allow us to find the food, add, list, find and sort restaurant
+Simple Ruby program that allow us to find the food, add, list, find and sort restaurant

 Result: